Restorative Dentistry

 Restorative dentistry is the management of oral health problems and the restoration of functional and aesthetics of the dentition.

-A filling replaces the part of the tooth that has been lost as a result of tooth decay or because the tooth has broken.
+A filling replaces the part of the tooth that has been lost because of tooth decay or because the tooth has broken.
 One option in restoring the tooth is to have a white filling, commonly known as a ‘Composite Filling’.

 White, or tooth-colored, fillings have been a preferred method of dental bonding for decades.
 These fillings are an excellent option for filling a small cavity, replacing a small old mercury or composite filling, and repairing an otherwise healthy but broken tooth.